pensivearchitect/Life/README.md

 This program runs Conway's Game of Life on the Raspberry Pi using a 8x8 led interface that runs off of the Pi's i2c interface.

-Has the ability to create a new cycle of Life every time a webpage is refreshed. (does not do this by default this)
+Has the ability to create a new cycle of Life every time a webpage is refreshed.